aakw91/analyze-log/README.md

 1. This python script (analyze_script.py) was built on Python Version 3.4.3.
    Download link for Python Version 3.4.3: https://www.python.org/downloads/

-2. This python script (analyze_script.py) helps to analyze the log file and detects 3 attacks:
+2. This python script (analyze_script.py) helps to analyze the log file and detects 4 attacks:
    1. SQL Injections
    2. File Inclusions
    3. Webshell
+   4. Illegal Access

-   After successful detection, this python script will generate 3 files:
+   After successful detection, this python script will generate 4 files:
    1. sqli.txt (for SQL Injections)
    2. fileinclusion.txt (for File Inclusion)
    3. webshell.txt (for Webshell)
+   4. illegalaccess.txt (for Illegal Access)

 3. Open a command prompt (by holding shift + right click in the specific folder that both analyze_script.py and the log file is) and the command prompt will be launched.